edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 People really look out for each other.
 There's always conversations happening.

-One strange feature is the fireworks.
+One peculiar feature is the fireworks.
 As October approaches there is constant, intermittent fireworks.
 I don't know where exactly they are coming from.
-It must be just a fun thing for people to do.
+It must be just a fun thing people do.

 I left my academic job and now work in software.
 The work is remote so I spend a lot of time here.

+We rent and might live somewhere else again soon.